Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: The tails of an affine stochastic recursion

-\textbf{2) A Choquet-Deny type property} 2mm Here, as in section 4, we consider a fibered Markov chain on $S\times \mathbb R$ but we reinforce the hypothesis on the Markov kernel $P$.
+Here, as in section 4, we consider a fibered Markov chain on $S\times \mathbb R$, but we reinforce the hypothesis on the Markov kernel $P$, using spectral gap properties instead of equicontinuity properties.
 Hence $S$ is a compact metric space, $P$ commutes with $\mathbb R$-translations and acts continuously on $C_{b} (S\times \mathbb R)$.
-We define for $t\in \mathbb R$, the Fourier operator $P^{it}$ on $C (S)$ by :
+We define for $t\in \mathbb R$, the Fourier operator $P^{it}$ on $C (S)$ by